markstringer-dti/markstringer-dti.github.io/CHAPTER_SWAMP.md

 Embrace your deadlines.

 Yeah, I said it.
 Embrace deadlines as opportunities to negotiate scope and set software free.
-Your bosses see deadlines as opportunities to mess with you.
+Some bosses see deadlines as opportunities to mess with you.
 They want to make you and your team work longer hours while giving them time off from thinking about what a product really needs to do.
+Some bosses just see the promise of delivering for a deadline as a way of getting *their* boss of *their* back.
 But you don't have to see them like that.
 You can see them as powerful, if a little clumsy, ways of exploring the stakeholder map.
 The map of the swamp.
-If you do try to release something, who jumps out from behind a tree and tells you that you can't?
+If you do try to release something, who jumps out and tells you that you can't?
 Who suddenly appears and tries to take credit?
 Who objects to you doing *anything* on the grounds of security, accessibility, secrecy?
 Which non-functional requirement really is a deal breaker that stops the software from going live?
 Software wants to be free.
 You should want it to be free.
 You should do your best to help it.
 We'll talk more about this in the next chapter [Chapter ESCAPE]

 Exploit the crisis.

 What if your team does release software that nobody wants to use?
 What if your team does release software that nobody is allowed to use because it doesn't meet regulations?
-One way to think of this is that all successful software becomes iterative and incremental sooner or later.
+One way to think of this is that all successful software becomes iterative and incremental, sooner or later.
 All successful software incorporates feedback from its users sooner or later.